a740g/QB64-PE-Museum/README.md

 # What are these?

-These are several QuickBASIC programs tested and fixed for QB64.
+These are BASIC (GWBASIC, QBasic, QuickBASIC) programs tested and fixed for QB64.

-I will keep updating this repo with new stuff that I can find and fix to work with QB64.

-Note:

 1. Some of the "unknown" are placeholders and I will update with the correct information once I find them
 2. Some of these are mildly or significantly modified to work with QB64 v2+ and may no longer work with anything else
+3. Some of these are unmodified as they were written for QB64 and are here just as part of the collection
-3. If you want the original versions, then folllow the links below or search on the internet
+4. If you want the original versions, then folllow the links below or search on the internet
+5. I will keep updating this repo with new stuff that I can find and fix to work with QB64

 | Name | Description |
 |------|-------------|